gorkem/vscode-kubernetes-tools/README.md

-# Visual Studio Code Kubernetes Tools
+# Visual Studio Code OpenShift Tools

-A Visual Studio Code extension for interacting with Kubernetes clusters.
+A Visual Studio Code extension for interacting with OpenShift.
 This extension combines the `vs-kubernetes` extension by @brendandburns and the `vs-helm` extension by @technosophos.

 ## Configuring